wegerje/hello-world/README.md

 # hello-world
-It's waht they told me to do
+It's what they suggested to do
 Ok here's line three etc etc